tamnil/xcompose-greek-ketters/README.md

 multikey default: AltGr

 ## Install
-Put this file on $HOME folder and log in again
+Put the file .XCompose on $HOME folder and login again